b-cubed-eu/documentation/pages/occurrence-cubes.md

 --------- | -------- | ----
 Sex |  | SHOULD
 Life stage | Especially important for insects ([Radchuk et al. 2013][radchuk_2013]) and invasive species ([Wallace et al. 2021][wallace_2021]). | MAY
-Establishment means (derived) | Derived from comparing the occurrence with checklist information (e.g. occurrence is considered “introduced” by checklist x for this species, area and time).
+Establishment means (derived) | Derived from comparing the occurrence with checklist information (e.g. occurrence is considered `introduced` by checklist x for this species, area and time).
 This is a spatial dimension, occurrences SHOULD be assigned using one of the methods in [Table 4](#grid-assignment-methods). | MAY
-Degree of establishment (derived) | Derived from comparing the occurrence with checklist information (e.g. occurrence is considered “managed” by checklist x for this species, area and time).
+Degree of establishment (derived) | Derived from comparing the occurrence with checklist information (e.g. occurrence is considered `managed` by checklist x for this species, area and time).
 This is a spatial dimension, occurrences SHOULD be assigned using one of the methods in [Table 4](#grid-assignment-methods). | MAY
-IUCN Global Red List Category | Derived from comparing the occurrence with checklist information (e.g. occurrence is considered “vulnerable” by checklist x for this species, area and time).
+IUCN Global Red List Category | Derived from comparing the occurrence with checklist information (e.g. occurrence is considered `vulnerable` by checklist x for this species, area and time).
 This is a spatial dimension, occurrences SHOULD be assigned using one of the methods in [Table 4](#grid-assignment-methods). | MAY
 Trait | More investigation is needed to assess how species trait information (e.g. from [Open Traits Network](https://opentraits.org/datasets.html)) can be linked to species occurrences. | MAY

 ### Measures